UoB-COMSM0166/2026-group-7/README.md

 | **Total TLX** | **41.4** | **59.9** |

 Table 1: NASA-TLX data result across all 14 participants (0–100, linearly transformed from a 10-point scale)
 *Performance was measured as "How successful were you?" (higher raw score = felt more successful).
-Easy (79.3) > Hard (50.7) correctly reflects that players felt more successful on Easy Mode.
-Unlike other dimensions, a higher Performance score here indicates lower workload burden.

 </div>